-In the last several years, law enforcement literature — both academic and popular — has been replete with articles on the hiring and training of new officers from the millennial generation.
+Law enforcement literature — both academic and popular — is replete with articles on the hiring and training of new officers from the millennial generation.
 Millennials include somewhere between 70-80 million some say upwards of 102 million by 2025 young men and women born between 1980 and 2002.

 Whatever one’s personal opinion on the quality of the new generation of law enforcement officers, they are here to stay.
-Baby Boomers born between 1946 and 1964 and older-Generation X’ers born between 1965 and 1979 should recognize the coming changes.
+Baby boomers born between 1946 and 1964 and Gen Xers born between 1965 and 1979 should recognize the coming changes.
 In fact, differences between new officers and those with significantly more experience should be expected.

 New millennial officers apparently have a number of job requirements that older officers would find either confusing or outright disrespectful of police institutional culture, to include its traditional rights of passage.
 Here are several examples.

 Millennials are high maintenance.
-This generation likely wants a “constant stream of feedback.”
-According to an MTV poll the vast majority of Millennials want feedback and a “mentor,” not a formal boss.
-Remember, they were raised by “peer-ents” — overprotective “helicopter parents” who are, ironically, the same generation that now dominates law enforcement — so they probably expect something similar from their law enforcement trainers and leaders.
+This generation likely wants a constant stream of feedback.
+According to an MTV poll the vast majority of millennials want feedback and a mentor, not a formal boss.
+Remember, they were raised by overprotective parents who are, ironically, the same generation that now dominates law enforcement — so they probably expect something similar from their law enforcement trainers and leaders.

 Millennials don’t like hierarchy or readily accept another’s titled authority.
-The same MTV poll also suggests that that the majority — a full two thirds — want to “invent their own position at their jobs,” especially if they don’t like the one they have.
+The same MTV poll also suggests that that the majority want to invent their own position at their jobs, especially if they don’t like the one they have.
 This may have a lot to do with their desire to work in a flat organization, as few seem to respect hierarchy or authority.